-A highlight of Semester 1 is the incursion conducted by an Aboriginal elder where students are taught and involved in various traditional Aboriginal cultural activities including fire making, face decorating, and spear and boomerang throwing.
-The students gain valuable knowledge from this incursion as they learn the significance and purpose of some Aboriginal cultural activities.
-Because the activities are largely interactive the students leave this experience with memories that will last them a lifetime.
+For most of us, the profound memories we take from school are the social experiences, typically identified with excursions and incursions.
+A highlight of Semester 1 is the First Nations Australian Cultural Day incursion.
+The students gain valuable knowledge from this incursion as they learn the significance and purpose of some First Nation cultural activities.
+These activities are largely interactive so the students leave this experience with memories that will last them a lifetime.

-One of the great rewards of teaching is seeing the students develop in so many ways, and Semester 1 is a time of profound growth and character development in many of the students.
+One of the great rewards of teaching is seeing the students develop in so many ways and Semester 1 is a time of profound growth and character development in many of the students.